CTSRD-CHERI/cheribuild/README.md

 The default path for the disk image is `~/cheri/output/cheri256-disk.img` for 256-bit CHERI and `~/cheri/output/cheri128-disk.img` for 128-bit.
+ The pure-capability images will be installed to `~/cheri/output/purecap-cheri128-disk.img` and `~/cheri/output/purecap-cheri256-disk.img`.

 ### CheriBSD SSH ports